chiumax/budgetless/README.md

 - [x] Make sure Google Firebase can interact with react redux store
 - [x] Set up Google Firebase for user authentication/login
 - [x] Figure out how to redirect user to login page if user is not authenticated/logged in
-- [ ] Add multiple login services. ex.
-Google, Facebook, and Email
-- [ ] Add a login feature that doesn't require a google account to log in

 ### Setup Features